Bortiz25/pet-store-website/README.md

 [More examples of Mongoose querying and documentation](https://mongoosejs.com/docs/queries.html)

+> Now you can take a look at our 'userController'.

 ### User Controller

 **addUser()**
 The async 'addUser()' function accepts the fstName, lstName, email, address, country, state, username, and password parameters.
 Inside the function, we initialize an 'isAdmin' variable to false.
 The function is similar to 'addProducts()' in the 'productsController' file.

-In the async 'findUser' function we use mongoose.find() to return an array of queried user documents.
+In the async 'findUser()' function we use mongoose.find() to return an array of queried user documents.

 ```
 const ret = await User.find({userName: username, password: pw});